CampbellFabrications/k2-improvements/README.md

 # NOTICE
-* Version 1.1.4.8 is not compatible with k2-improvements.
+* Version 1.1.4.8 and later is not compatible with k2-improvements.
 * Recommended latest compatible version is 1.1.3.13.
-* Cartographer v4 is currently unsupported pending firmware and software changes.

 ## DISCLAIMER